How much is Google’s bot detection really worth?

 The wide and often-changing variety of tasks on hCaptcha are also harder to automate. reCAPTCHA's single interface has not changed in many years, and has a small set of infrequently changing questions.
 This is one of the ways hCaptcha provides more robust anti-bot protection than reCAPTCHA.

-hCaptcha uses advanced machine learning to deliver what reCAPTCHA only promises, while sharing the value captured with the websites that use it.
+hCaptcha uses advanced machine learning to deliver what reCAPTCHA only promises, and the ROI is obvious.

-Users support the site they are visiting, and experience less web spam.
+Users know their data isn't being sent to an ad company, and experience less web spam.
 This seems like a fairer deal.

 Why hasn't reCAPTCHA improved over time?